tripoloski1337/tripoloski1337.github.io/_posts/2020-04-12-hackthebox-Traverxec.markdown

 <img src="/images/htb/Traverxec/2019-12-09-232159_573x158_scrot.png">

-so let's use david as our username and Nowonly4me as our password and we are in
+so let's use `david` as our username and `Nowonly4me` as our password and we are in

 <img src="/images/htb/Traverxec/2019-12-09-232309_854x194_scrot.png">

 # Crack Rsa Private Key

-after download the file , i got .ssh directory and some files
+after download the file, i got `.ssh` directory and some files

 	authorized_keys
 	id_rsa
 	id_rsa.pub

-okay , from now we got a private key right ? so lets crack the private key to get the passphrase , i use ssh2john and pipe it to a file , you can download ssh2john [here](https://github.com/magnumripper/JohnTheRipper/blob/bleeding-jumbo/run/ssh2john.py) and now lets crack it
+from now we got a private key right ? so let's crack the private key to get the passphrase, i use ssh2john and pipe it to a file, you can download ssh2john [here](https://github.com/magnumripper/JohnTheRipper/blob/bleeding-jumbo/run/ssh2john.py) and now let's crack it

 <img src="/images/htb/Traverxec/2019-12-09-233106_817x194_scrot.png">

-nice , we got the passphrase , now lets try to login via ssh as david
+nice, we got the passphrase, now lets try to login via ssh as david

 <img src="/images/htb/Traverxec/2019-12-09-233259_878x133_scrot.png">